Zubaida Khanum: Early life

 Nazir took a liking to her singing on the radio station and signed her up for their upcoming film Shehri Babu (1953) in which she sang many super-hit film songs.

 She married film cameraman Riaz Bukhari at the height of her career and quit the film industry to lead a family life.
 She had two daughters and two sons.
 One of her sons is a film cameraman Syed Faisal Bukhari.

 Death

 Zubaida Khanum died on 19 October 2013 due to cardiac arrest at her home in Lahore at age 78.

-Filmography

-Some of her hit films were: